Today’s message is a distinct word from the Lord to those that will listen.

 In your heart and daily life it is time to be a Rechobite, the sons and daughters of Jonadab, committed to the commands of your Father God and Savior the Lord Jesus Christ.

-[Referenced: Luke 12:13-15, Luke 21:17-18, Romans 8:14-18]
+Referenced: Luke 12:13-15, Luke 21:17-18, Romans 8:14-18]

-Tune your ears to His voice
+Tune your ears to His voice and ready yourselves to obey what our Father commands!

 ~Brother Scott ...
 With ...
 The Right Word© ...
 For Today~